ArcticGame/privacy-policy/index.md

 ## Privacy Policy

-ArcticGames built the Sudoku app as an Ad Supported app.
+ArcticGames built the app as an Ad Supported app.
 This SERVICE is provided by ArcticGames at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.